Kurumi Yubeshi: Traditional Wagashi Walnut Mochi Cake

-Although it is said that Kurumi Mochi, or Kurumi Yubeshi has several hundred years of history, the traditional confection is widely enjoyed in Japan and is available at many supermarkets and Wagashi specialty shops.
+It is said that Kurumi Mochi, or Kurumi Yubeshi, has several hundred years of history, and even now, the traditional Wagashi confection is widely enjoyed in Japan and is available at many supermarkets and Wagashi specialty shops.

-Lastly, according to the ingredient list on the back of the package, the Kurumi Mochi I purchased this time is made with sugar, starch syrup, glutinous rice flour, glucose, walnut, starch, soy sauce, and salt.
+Lastly, according to the ingredient list on the back of the package, the Kurumi Yubeshi I purchased this time mainly consists of sugar, starch syrup, glutinous rice flour “Mochiko (もち粉)”, dextrose, walnut, starch, soy sauce, and salt.